-In reviewing the available data and preparing the mineral resource estimates for Lady Ada a number of concerns were identified.
+In reviewing the available data and preparing the mineral resource estimates for Lady Magdalene a number of concerns were identified.
 Principally this relates to the robustness of the drilling databases provided for use in the resource estimation process.

 While the identified discrepancies between the various data sources reviewed were generally minor, it raises some doubt on which set of data is ultimately correct.
-The description provided by the recent practitioner regarding the collation of all historical drill information seems at odds with the data records applied directly by the former operators of the projects.
-Whether this is due to "early" data sets being provided to the DMIRS within annual reporting guidelines, or due to secondary corrections to assays and coordinates that were not subsequently provided is not clear.
+Whether this is due to "early" data sets being provided to the DMIRS within annual reporting guidelines, or due to secondary corrections to assays and coordinates that were not subsequently provided, is not clear.

 Limited coverage of accurate topographical surfaces across the project is not ideal.
-Of particular advantage in the Lady Ada prospect area, however, is that the terrain appears to be remarkably flat, with collar elevations varying only a few metres or so across the entire area.
+Of particular advantage in the Lady Magdalene prospect area, however, is that the terrain appears to be remarkably flat, with collar elevations varying only a few metres or so across the entire area.

 The absence of any QAQC assays within the database precludes assessment of the accuracy and precision of the reported assays.
-Such a situation is not uncommon with historical projects, with QAQC data frequently stored and managed outside of the applicable drill hole databases.
+Such a situation is not uncommon with historical projects, with QAQC data frequently being stored and managed outside of the applicable drill hole databases.
 Regardless, the inability to assess the analytical check data has an impact on the confidence of the associated resources.

-For Lady Ada, the application of down-hole surveying has been rather inconsistent, with even recent RC drill holes completed by Classic Minerals (MARC069 to MARC074) listed with only nominal or planned hole dips and azimuths.
-This will need to be rectified for all existing open holes that can be identified in the field and is critical for all future drilling at the prospect, particularly given the narrow widths of the gold mineralisation typically being modelled for the resource estimation.
+For Lady Magdalene, the application of down-hole surveying has been rather inconsistent, with even recent RC drill holes completed by Classic Minerals (MARC054 to MARC068) listed with only nominal or planned hole dips and azimuths.
+This will need to be rectified for all existing open holes that can be identified in the field and is critical for all future drilling at the prospect, particularly given the relatively narrow widths of the gold mineralisation being modelled for the resource estimation.